-3.2.8 Performance of Subcontractors
+3.2.6 Performance of Subcontractors

-Successful completion of a contract by Bird depends, in large part, on the satisfactory performance of its subcontractors who are engaged to complete the various components of the work.
-Subcontractor defaults tend to increase during depressed market conditions.
+Successful completion of a contract by Bird depends, in large part, on the satisfactory performance and availability of its subcontractors who are engaged to complete the various components of the work.
+Subcontractor defaults tend to increase during downturns in overall market conditions.
 If subcontractors fail to satisfactorily perform their portion of the work, Bird may be required to engage alternate subcontractors to complete the work and may incur additional costs.
 This can result in reduced profits or, in some cases, significant losses on the contract and possible damage to Bird's reputation.